 When unpaid invoices accumulate and age, they seem more mysterious and complicated than they actually are.
 You may find yourself not wanting to deal with them because you’re afraid of what you might discover, or because you’re not quite sure how to make sense of the issue.

-But if you want to solve this problem, you must try to understand its root cause.
+But if you want to solve the problem of bad debt, you must try to understand its root cause.
 You can do this by asking the following simple questions:

 The answers to these questions will help Slater Byrne decide how to best approach your bad debt.
 It will also help us get to know you, your customers, and the issues that you are facing in your industry.